Rexcrazy804/Zaphkiel/README.md

 - - extras/             # things I am lazy to seperate into a module just yet

 nixosModules/           # common options and defaults shared across all hosts
+- exported/             # modules exported by toplevel default.nix (and flake.nix)
 - external/             # used for hosting modified nixos modules that aren't written by me
 - graphics/             # novideo and friends
 - nix/                  # my beloved